 The FuelRod boxes move or get removed every so often.
 You can use the Disney World app (My Disney Experience) to find the boxes, but it’s a bit of a journey.

 You’ll need to go to the navigation page, then to “Guest Services,” then open the list, and then scroll to “Portable Phone Charging System Kiosks” to see where Fuel Rod stations (boxes / kiosks / whatever your word is) are located.
-Use the arrows on the below gallery for every step.

 Epcot — World Traveler (gift shop at the World Showcase / Skyliner entrance), Disney Traders (gift shop at Showcase Plaza, by the boat dock)

-Is Free Swapping Going To Die?
+Is Free Swapping Still Around?

 At one point in 2019, it looked as if free swapping of FuelRods was going to leave Disney parks.
 This wound up not happening, but there’s still every reason to think the financial pressures involved in this will get to the companies in one was or another.